Brett Reichman

-Brett Reichman is a painter and Professor at the San Francisco Art Institute where he teaches in both the graduate and undergraduate programs.
-Born in Pittsburgh, Pennsylvania, he has lived and worked in San Francisco since 1984.
+Brett Reichman is an American painter and educator.
+He was a professor at the San Francisco Art Institute where he taught both in the graduate and undergraduate programs.
 His work came to fruition in the late 1980s out of cultural activism that addressed the AIDS epidemic and gay identity politics and was curated into early exhibitions that acknowledged those formative issues.
 These exhibitions included Situation: Perspectives on Work by Lesbian and Gay Artists at New Langton Arts in San Francisco, The Anti-Masculine at the Kim Light Gallery in Los Angeles, Beyond Loss at the Washington Project for the Arts in Washington, D.C, and In A Different Light: Visual Culture, Sexual Identity, Queer Practice at the Berkeley Art Museum, Berkeley, California.
 However, after legislation passed in 1989 that restricted federal funding for art dealing with homosexuality and AIDS, artists like Reichman approached their themes subtly.
 His And the Spell Was Broken Somewhere Over the Rainbow is embellished with colors of the rainbow and presents three clocks.
 It references Oz while actually indirectly addressing the new reality that San Francisco could no longer be viewed as a land of enchantment due to the AIDS crisis.
+Born in Pittsburgh, Pennsylvania, he has lived and worked in San Francisco since 1984.